Application Information

 Faculty Supervisor Department: Dean’s Office

-Faculty Research Focus/Interest: Biosecurity
+Faculty Research Focus/Interest: Biosecurity policy

 Faculty Supervisor Email: mp1660@georgetown.edu